mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ![alt text](images/asesequencevsdx.png "Template Deployment Sequence")

-This Blueprint deploys a fully automated secure baseline Azure ARM Template + PowerShell solution to provision a highly secure, orchestrated and configured Platform as a Service environment mapped to a NIST 800-66 assurance security controls matrix, that includes :
+This Blueprint deploys a fully automated secure baseline Azure ARM Template + PowerShell solution to provision a highly secure, orchestrated and configured Platform as a Service (PaaS) environment mapped to a NIST 800-66 assurance security controls matrix, that includes :

-+ Azure App Service Environment with an ILB, App Service Environment & Web App
++ Azure App Service Environment (ASE) with an Internal Load Balancer (ILB)
-+ Azure App Service Environment with an ILB, App Service Environment & API App
++ Azure Web App within ASE
 + Redis Cache Cluster
++ Azure Virtual Network
++ Azure Network Security Groups
 + Web Application Gateway with WAF in Prevention Mode
 + Azure SQL
 + Azure KeyVault
++ Azure Active Directory

 The environment is locked down using Network Security Groups on each subnet with restricted access between all provisioned Azure services and also between subnets, as described in the [security](#s23-security) section below.